 What to Expect in the August Shutdown

 Mid August sees a change in the weather to humid, sweaty, still grey days that promise rain from humid, sweaty days that don’t offer any relief.
 We can see the odd freak flash flood storm as a taste of autumn rains to come.
 It’s not rained yet this summer, but it’s known as a changeable time of year.
-Wind by the way, which is brewing as I write, won’t bring lower temperatures, just more dust!
+Wind won’t bring lower temperatures, just more dust!
 The shallow reaches of the sea can be somewhat ‘slimy’ as still waters are streaked with diesel from boats and algae blooms.
-Again, this August has seen clearer seas than ones of past years but we’re all longing for a bit of a breeze to mix things up!
+Again, this August has seen clearer seas than ones of past years though thanks to a colder longer spring.

 The summer recess in Malta moves in mysterious ways.
 We might not have ‘Chiuso per Ferie’ on our windows as our Italian neighbours do, but the habitual two weeks’ shutdown does leave its mark.
 Here’s how: